 Ever thought about running the Marine Corps Marathon?

-It’s one of the most popular 26.2-mile marathons in the world that draws an estimated 30,000 people to the starting line in Arlington, Va.
+This year marks the 50th anniversary of one of the most popular 26.2-mile races in the world, drawing an estimated 30,000 people to the starting line in Arlington, Va.

-But there’s something about the Marine Corps Marathon that makes it different from a lot of other 26.2-mile races...The Blue Mile (more about the Blue Mile in just a sec.)
+But there’s something about the Marine Corps Marathon that makes it different from most other marathons... the Blue Mile (more about that in just a sec).

 Just a few years ago, running wasn’t even on Jen’s radar.